 The hymn “On the resurrection morning,” was sung, and the Rev. Frank Wheeler engaged in prayer.

 As the cortege left for the cemetery, Mr. Nutting played “in the Lord.”
-The mourning coaches were followed to the cemetery by the representatives from the Y.M.C.A., and the deacons of Howard Church, Bedford, and Trinity Congregational Church, St Albans.
+The mourning coaches were followed to the cemetery by the representatives from the YMCA, the deacons of Howard Church, Bedford, and those of Trinity Congregational Church, St Albans.
 At the graveside the committal sentences were spoken by the Rev. F. Wheeler, and the Rev. V. A. Barradale closed with prayer and the Benediction.

 Sadly, Mrs Annie Howe was to suffer further tragedies in her life in that her two sons Cyril and Claude were both killed in World War 1.
 She died 8th June 1940 and is buried in the same grave as her husband.

 Sapper HOWE, C A, Service Number 522252

 Son of Annie Howe, of 33, Goldington Rd., Bedford, and the late Frank Howe.